santerijps/cfs/README.md

-# pathutil
+# cpath

-Path utility library for the C programming language.
+`cpath` is a file system path utility library for the C programming language.

 **NOTE!** This library cannot be build with `tcc`.
 Use `gcc` or `clang` instead.